csr13/dtv/README.md

 I was going to write a bunch of lines u can toggle to change how the game acts, but then I realized you can actually toggle with everything :beer:

+#### About icons, gifs, and sounds.

+* Background image was taken from the pygame/data

+* Unicorn was taken from Icon8

+* Virus and heart were taken from animatedimages.org